stewarthines/starterKit/README.md

   - run libsass
 - Don't commit the `config.codekit3` file to the repo.
 ### CodeKit + Jykell
-- I use [CodeKit3](https://codekitapp.com/) to compile my SCSS and refresh my browser.
 - set CodeKit to use an external server
 - in `config.yml` add `config.codekit3` to the list of excluded files.